What is the World Marathon Challenge?

 Will there be medical assistance?

-Yes, there will be medical assistance and other support at each location.
+Yes, there will be medical assistance / doctor available throughout the trip.

 What type of flights will we take?